kunaldhamma/terraform-digital-ocean/README.md

 ## Clean Up Everything - 04-clean-up.sh
 * This script deletes all assets on Digital Ocean
+* Only run this when you are done with the tutorial and cluster
 * On `digital-ocean-droplet` run the following:
 ```
 cd ~/ && rm -R ~/clean-up